MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/directx-programming.md

 ---
 title: DirectX programming
-description: Programming UWP games using DirectX. ms.assetid: ba77b081-b8c0-4674-b8bf-7a94466a67f7 ms.date: 06/23/2017
+description: View a list of links to topics that provide information about developing Universal Windows Platform (UWP) games using DirectX. ms.assetid: ba77b081-b8c0-4674-b8bf-7a94466a67f7 ms.date: 06/23/2017 ms.topic: article
-ms.topic: article